ashfelloff/timelines/README.md

   ```
 3. **Run the Game**
 ## Known Issues

-- The interactive second window showcasing the character’s thoughts is not yet functional.
-- There may be occasional bugs due to the rapid development process during the hackathon.
+- There may be occasional bugs with character boxes due to the rapid development process during the hackathon.

-## Development

-This project was a team effort created in the spirit of learning and exploration.
-While the initial idea included two interactive windows (the platformer and a thoughts window), merging work and meeting deadlines proved challenging.
-Nevertheless, we’re proud to present the playable platformer, which marks our first foray into game development with Pygame.

 ## License
 This project is released under the MIT License